cznewt/architect-api/README.rst

 representations of any software services or physical resources and allows control over thier entire life-cycle.
 The name of project comes Architect program in Matrix movie series:

-    In the Matrix the Architect was a highly specialized, humorless program of the machine world as well as the creator of the Matrix.
+    In the Matrix the Architect is a highly specialized, humorless program of the machine world as well as the creator of the Matrix.
 As the chief administrator of the system, he is possibly a collective manifestation, or at the very least a virtual representation of the entire Machine mainframe.

-The Architect service consists of several main compontents:
+The Architect service consists of several core compontents:

 Inventory Component
     Inventory is the Architect's metadata engine.
 It encapsulates and unifies data